 - 1. How well has the offeror demonstrated the ability to work independently and in a respectful manner? - 2.
-How well does the offeror explain the logical steps necessary to execute a comprehensive assessment of Early Care and Education systems in Alaska? - 3.
+How well does the offeror address health equity and cultural humility in achieving the deliverables of this project? - 3.
 How well has the offeror explained the logical steps necessary to organize and facilitate this coalition or work group to achieve the desired outcomes? - 4.
-How well does the offeror explain the logical steps necessary to recruit the various members of the coalition or work group? - 5.
-How well does the offeror explain the logical steps necessary for developing and evaluating a strategic plan? - 6.
-How well does the offeror address social determinants of health in their discussion of the achieving the deliverables of this project?
+How well does the offeror explain the logical steps necessary to execute a comprehensive landscape assessment of fruit and vegetable voucher, incentives, produce prescription programs and Food is Medicine initiatives in Alaska? - 5.
+How well does the offeror explain how they will provide expert consultation, training, technical assistance and resources? - 6.
+How well does the offeror explain the logical steps necessary for creating and implementing the strategic plan for coordinating and expanding produce incentive and prescription programs activities in Alaska using public health best-practices? - 7.
+How well does the offeror describe how they will support the development of a pilot or demonstration project(s) and provide technical assistance and resources to support the success of the pilot program. - 8.
+How well does the Gantt chart and/or work plan submitted, demonstrate the offeror project time schedule and ability to meet the schedule?